 The Teaching Mechanics (TM) course has been written specifically for the Mathematics and Further Mathematics A levels in 2017.
 The course will enable teachers to develop their own subject knowledge and classroom practice in teaching Mechanics for A Level Mathematics and Further Mathematics.
-The course has two units; TM1 covers the compulsory content for the new linear A level and the current content of all the M1 and some of the M2 material of the four English examination specifications and TM2 covers material from the higher mechanics units.
+The course has two units; TM1 covers the compulsory content for the new linear A level and TM2 covers material from the Further Mathematics units.

 The course aims to enable participants to: